yoyoyoseob/ios-variable-scope-ios-0615-public/README.md

 # The rules

-Essentially there are five rules of scope in Objective-C:
+Essentially there are four rules of scope in Objective-C:

 1. Scopes inherit from their parent scope.